WebOrigami/origami/ReadMe.md

 # Developer co-operative

-The ExplorableGraph project is a **developer co-operative**.
+The Graph Origami project is a **developer co-operative**.

 Only co-op members should use the project for anything beyond tire-kicking experiments and evaluations.

-At a minimum, members must:
+At a minimum, members should:

 1. Share their intended use of the project with the other project members.
-This must be done after you've begun investing any non-trivial effort to use the project.
+This should be done when you've begun investing any non-trivial effort to use the project.
 It is not necessary to reveal confidential information, but it is required to share one's general intent.